Does a performance based bonus really work?

 - A clear-cut objective is set.

-- The path to attaining it is clearly described and easily understood.
+- The path is clearly described and easily understood.

 But this is rarely the case especially in todays world.
 Here, you need employees who are creative, who think on their own feet and contribute, accept ownership, and are reliable.